jsidrach/mnm-digest/README.md

-      Remove the stories that have updates_to_flush equal to zero from past_stories Trim the filtered list so it contains at maximum max_articles stories Store the trimmed list of new stories in past_stories Generate page and page_rss using the trimmed list of new stories Unlock
+      Remove the stories that have updates_to_flush equal to zero from past_stories Trim the filtered list so it contains at maximum max_articles stories Store the trimmed list of new stories in past_stories Generate page_html and page_rss using the trimmed list of new stories Unlock
-  Serve page or page_rss, depending on the endpoint
+  Serve page_html or page_rss, depending on the endpoint
 ```

 License